Pope's post-surgery recovery progressing, examination results good | Ghana News Agency

 The doctor said that the pope had tolerated the two anaesthetics well, amid concerns that there could be difficulties after Francis had problems with anaesthesia almost two years ago.

-The 86-year-old pontiff must now stay in the hospital for five to seven days.
+The pontiff must now stay in hospital for five to seven days.

+As a precautionary measure, all planned audiences in the Vatican have been cancelled until June 18.

+A major event for peace planned for Saturday in St Peter’s Square, will still take place, but without the pope.

 GNA